ROBOBREIZH/robobreizh_simu_ws/src/robobreizh_navigation/README.md

 To perfrom mapping and navigation we assume that you already successfuly launch one simulated environment (with Gazebo).

 ### 2.1.
 Mapping
-To perform mapping in a simulated environment do:
+To perform mapping in one of the environment do (you should have the simulation running beforehand):

+- `source devel/setup.bash`
 - `roscd navigation`
 - `chmod +x ./mapping.sh && ./mapping.sh`